The Dynamic Duo: Why Sales and Marketing Need to Work Together

-Additionally, Aberdeen found that “highly aligned organizations achieved an average of 32% annual revenue growth — while less well-aligned companies reported an average 7% decline in revenue.”
+Additionally, Aberdeen found that “highly aligned organisations achieved an average of 32% annual revenue growth — while less well-aligned companies reported an average 7% decline in revenue.”
 Other research shows:

-“B2B organizations with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.” – SiriusDecisions
+“B2B organisations with tightly aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.” – SiriusDecisions

-Simply put, your sales and marketing teams need to work together.
+Simply put, your sales and marketing teams need to work together, because aligned sales and marketing achieve higher sales!
 But how exactly can you get these two departments to go from rivals to besties?
 You first have to get them on the same page.